action

 }

-When apollo.dispatch(new LogoutUserAction())
+When actions.dispatch(new LogoutUserAction())

 is called from a component or a service, it will: